 - meh some spoilers -

 I had huge high expectations for this movie, what with Rihanna and Mindy Kaling along with Anne Hathaway and Cate Blanchett in its lineup, how can one not?
 But there really was something tingling about seeing each of the major women be introduced in the movie.
 Sandra Bullock obviously is the mastermind, who as sister to Danny Ocean in the Ocean’s series, is a convicted felon.
 Her partner-in-crime (and girlfriend honestly, ‘cuz we all know they’re fucking) is the one and only Cate Blanchett.
 Cate Blanchett, with her platinum blunt bob and extremely stylish suits and that silk bomber jacket oh my god, definitely had me feeling some feels for her in this film.
 Together, they recruit Helena Bonham Carter, with her random and impressive Irish accent, who plays a fashion designer, to plant a necklace on the “ample bosom” of Anne Hathaway’s character.
 This Cartier necklace is meant to be worth over $150 million!
-They further recruit the help of comical jeweler Mindy Kaling, the hell-of-a-hacker Rihanna (as Nine Ball), the street thief Awkwafina, and good ol’ suburban mom Tammy (played by Sarah Paulson).
+They further recruit the help of comical jeweler Mindy Kaling, the hell-of-a-hacker Rihanna (as Nine Ball), the street thief Awkwafina, and good ol’ suburban mom Tammy (Sarah Paulson).
 The women concoct a beautiful plan to steal the necklace and it unravels in truly AMAZING ways.

 If you’ve ever taken a screenwriting class, they’ll often tell you that the setting is like another character.
 And this is especially true here, because why?
 The heist takes place at the most glamorous and most exclusive night of fashion, the Met Gala hosted by Anna Wintour of Vogue.
 First of all, what a way to throwback to Anne Hathaway’s The Devil Wear Prada am I right?
 Part of what I loved so much about this movie was that we really got to see these stunning women pull of such a stunt against such a beautiful backdrop.
 Everything was just so. damn.
 SNEAKY!
 The number of celebrity cameos was also fun to look out for, it was like playing Where’s Waldo.
 And of course the heist comes to completion with each of the women descending the staircase in their stunning gowns, which, can we PLEASE talk about Rihanna and how fucking STUNNING she is!
 She literally could’ve done nothing in this film and my eye still would’ve gone straight to her.
 She killed it.